-To minimize impacts, all parcels offered in this sale include Standard Lease Notice 3 (see Appendix 5.1).
-Standard Lease Notice 3 indicates that an operator may be required to implement specific measures to reduce impacts of oil and gas operations on the Greater sage-grouse populations and habitat quality (see Appendix 5.2 for exact language).
+Impacts to sage-grouse habitat are minimized by implementing appropriate surface use stipulations, including Standard Lease Notice 3, NSO; (see Appendices 4.1 and 4.2).
+The TLS and NSO stipulations within Appendices 5.1 and 5.2 are derived from each FO RMP.
+The WGFD was a cooperating agency during the development of these RMPs and the stipulation timeframes are based on WGFD input and data.
+These stipulations are identical to those listed in the Wyoming Governor's Executive Order 2019-03.
+Standard Lease Notice 3 indicates that an operator may be required to implement specific measures to reduce impacts of oil and gas operations on the Greater sage-grouse populations and habitat quality (see Appendix 4.2 for exact language).
 Such measures shall be developed during the Application for Permit to Drill (APD) on-site and environmental review process.
 In addition, individual lease stipulations if a lek is located within a certain distance (e.g. Timing Limitation Stipulations [TLS]) or if a lek is located within the parcel itself (e.g. CSU or NSO) are attached to specific parcels as appropriate.

 There are approximately 15,854,692 acres of PHMA in the State of Wyoming, which is equivalent to the areas identified as Core Areas under the Governor's Executive Order.
 In addition, there are approximately 27,836,621 acres of GHMA within the State of Wyoming.
 The new leasing rights would be subject to timing limitation stipulations (TLS), and no surface occupancy (NSO) stipulations for sage-grouse leks and habitat (as appropriate) within Greater Sage-Grouse habitats.
-Using the maximum number of acres that could be disturbed, 5 acres under Alternative 2, and assuming all wells are drilled in one habitat type (i.e. GHMA) there could be an overall reduction in habitat of approximately 0.00001796% GHMA statewide from approval of Alternative 2.
-Historically, approximately half (50%) of all leases produce in payable quantities; therefore BLM expects the amount of projected disturbance is an overestimation.
-Impacts beyond those analyzed in the underlying RMP FEIS' and the ARMPA FEIS, are not expected due to the use of adaptive management, imposition of lease stipulations and other site specific mitigation, and the continual expiration of existing federal leases whether because they lack production in paying quantities or are never explored.
-Additional coordination with WGFD will occur for all projects proposed in Greater Sage-Grouse habitats as determined necessary, and in accordance with the BLM-WGFD interagency MOU.
+Using the maximum number of acres that could be disturbed, 2,945 acres under Alternative 2, there could be an overall reduction in habitat of approximately 0.0067% statewide.
+Under Alternative 3, with a maximum disturbance of 2,128 acres, the overall reduction in GHMA is approximately 0.0049%, statewide.
+However, it must be noted that each development plan (Application for Permit to Drill) is different and should be considered during a site-specific development analysis.
+The major differences are the spacing of wells/pad, distances between new and tie-in points on existing pipelines, project design, land ownership patterns, etc.